 lies to the left of the popular beach at Hawknest Bay.
 A short hike through the thicket to the left of the parking area brings you to a little pocket beach.
 Most travelers don’t even know it’s there.
 The path isn’t the easiest since it will require you to navigate across some sharp rocks and stones.
 But just take your time and plant each foot carefully.
 No rush.
 You’ll get there in no time.
 Stake out your spot and enjoy!

 lies between Big Maho and Francis Bay Beach on St John’s North Shore.
-You can swim/snorkel, take a dinghy or hike down from the former Maho Bay Campgrounds.
+You can swim/snorkel, or take a dinghy.
 This little crescent of beach gets plenty of shade – but does provide a bit of easy-to-get-to adventure if you’re tired of the crowds at Maho or Francis Beaches.

 East End Beaches